Nihil-1/FF8ModdingWiki/FF8/Technical Reference/ExeData/Exe_data_chart.md

   - Start with `log2(D) - 1` as a rule of thumb.
   - Experiment with rounding correction.

-Here a table with some interesting value (you need the magic number and shift amount:
+Here a table with some interesting value (you need the magic number and shift amount):

 | Percentage | Divisor (D) | Magic Number (Hex) | Shift Amount (SAR) |
 |------------|-------------|--------------------|--------------------|